samiyamansuri/LGMVIP-Python-Task-Number/GIF_CREATOR/README.md

 **1. Image to GIF Conversion:** Converts a series of images into a GIF format.

 **2. Customizable Parameters:** Users can adjust frame rate, duration, and image sequence to customize GIF creation.

+**3. Custom Image Path:** Users can specify their own path to a directory containing images, allowing flexibility in GIF creation.
+This feature enables users to create GIFs using their preferred images.